Skip To Main Content

 To prepare classic iced tea, make a pot of hot tea the way you usually would, following the temperature and timing guidelines recommended above for the variety of tea you’re using.

 To make a full batch of classic iced tea, brew it using a 1:1 ratio of water to tea bags, pyramid infusers, or teaspoons full of loose-leaf tea.
-So, if you’d like to make eight cups of iced tea, use eight cups of water and eight teabags (or pyramid infusers, or teaspoons full of loose-leaf).
+For example, to make eight cups of iced tea, use eight cups of water with eight teabags, or eight pyramid infusers, or either teaspoons of loose-leaf tea.
 For strong iced tea, add an extra serving or two of tea as you steep the batch.
 If you prefer it sweetened, add ¼ cup of sugar for each gallon of water and stir it vigorously until all the granules melt.
-Do this while it’s still hot or the sugar might refuse to dissolve.
+Do this while it’s still hot or the sugar may take a while to dissolve.

-Once you’ve brewed your tea, let it cool briefly and pour it into a glass pitcher.
+Once the tea is brewed, let it cool briefly and pour it into a glass pitcher.
 Refrigerate it for at least four hours, and then serve it chilled over ice with a slice of citrus or sprig of fresh mint in each glass.

 SUN TEA